On rooted $k$-connectivity problems in quasi-bipartite digraphs: Abstract

 \section{Abstract}

-We consider the directed {\sc Rooted Subset $k$-Edge-Connec\-tivity} problem: given a set $T \subs V$ of terminals in a digraph $G=(V+r,E)$ with edge costs and an integer $k$, find a min-cost subgraph of $G$ that contains $k$ edge disjoint $rt$-paths for all $t \in T$.
+We consider the directed {\sc Min-Cost Rooted Subset $k$-Edge-Connection} problem: given a digraph $G=(V,E)$ with edge costs, a set $T \subs V$ of terminals, a root node $r$, and an integer $k$, find a min-cost subgraph of $G$ that contains $k$ edge disjoint $rt$-paths for all $t \in T$.
 The case when every edge of positive cost has head in $T$ admits a polynomial time algorithm due to Frank \cite{F-R}, and the case when all positive cost edges are incident to $r$ is equivalent to the {\sc $k$-Multicover} problem.
-Recently, Chan et al. \cite{CLWZ} obtained ratio $O(\ln k \ln |T|)$ for quasi-bipartite instances, when every edge in $G$ has an end in $T+r$.
-We give a simple proof for the same ratio for a more general problem of covering an arbitrary $T$-intersecting supermodular set function by a minimum cost edge set, and for the case when only every positive cost edge has an end in $T+r$.
+Chan et al. \cite{CLWZ} gave an LP-based $O(\ln k \ln |T|)$-approximation algorithm for quasi-bipartite instances, when every edge in $G$ has an end (tail or head) in $T \cup \{r\}$.
+We give a simple combinatorial algorithm with the same ratio for a more general problem of covering an arbitrary $T$-intersecting supermodular set function by a minimum cost edge set, and for the case when only every positive cost edge has an end in $T \cup \{r\}$.